BlockchainCommons/developer-web-site/_pages/zcash-zewif-report1.md

 The ZeWIF specification, which will be created in phase two, is the true end result of this, but in the meantime the initial phase of the project has not only exposed much of the information for incorporation into a specification, but also highlighted important elements such as:

 1. Data may not just be flowing in from traditional flat files, but also hierarchical structures and databases.
-2. Accounts are an important abstraction that should likely be a top level data element
+2. Accounts are an important abstraction that should likely be a top level data element.
 3. Accounts, seeds, and keys should likely be arranged into hierarchies.
 4. Addresses need to be flagged for different types, particularly receiving addresses and contact addresses.
 5. Transactions may be the most complex modeling primarily due to the different shielded info that’s stored by different wallets in different ways.